Recovery success rate

 Data Recovery Wizard = recover files that are already lost (after deletion / format / corruption).
 Todo Backup = create backups to avoid loss.
 They complement each other, they do not replace each other.

-Because across 160 independent test sessions, EaseUS leads the consumer benchmark on 4 of 5 criteria (recovery, integrity, UX, free tier).
+Because in our independent editorial comparison, EaseUS leads the consumer segment on 4 of 5 criteria (recovery, integrity, UX, free tier).
 The affiliate commission (50%) is disclosed at the top of this page but does not influence the score: R-Studio remains our pick for RAID, PhotoRec for CLI.

 Save My Disk earns a commission if you purchase via our links (Commission Junction, PID 101765100).
 The price stays the same for you.
-This commission does not influence our score: see our reproducible methodology and the primary study.
-Methodology · Primary study.
+This commission does not influence our score: see our methodology and how we compare tools.
+Methodology · Our methodology.

 Free version up to 2 GB.
 If you upgrade to Pro, the 30-day refund is unconditional.
 Real financial risk: zero.